 Chakotay sat for the next four hours watching Kathryn toss fitfully, despite the strong sedative dose the EMH had given her.
 He knew only too well the pain felt at the loss of a crewmember under your command but the fact that one who'd had no choice in the matter of being there had also been lost, added terribly to the feelings of responsibility and subsequent guilt.
-He knew Kathryn would feel this worse than he would, as a Captain and as a woman but also because she had been the one who had given her permission for Sally Grainger to get off the ship for a few hours, despite the uncertainty shown by Joe Feeney.
+He knew Kathryn would feel this worse than he would, as a Captain and as a woman but also because she'd been the one who'd given her permission for Sally Grainger to get off the ship for a few hours, despite the uncertainty shown by Joe Feeney.
 Kathryn had stood in the shuttle bay and laughingly reassured Feeney that Sally would be fine, that their scans had shown the planet to be safe and that his partner just needed a change of scenery.
-She had informed him jokingly that the time would arrive soon when all they would have were sleepless nights and feeding schedules and that he was not to worry about anything, that the break would do her good.
+She'd informed him jokingly that the time would arrive soon when all they'd have were sleepless nights and feeding schedules and that he was not to worry about anything, that the break would do her good.
 Chakotay recalled Kathryn laying her hand on Joe Feeney's shoulder and telling him that everything would be fine, her smile finally reassuring the nervous father to be.
-He remembered her, calling to Feeney over her shoulder ‘what could go wrong?' as she had left the shuttle bay.
+He remembered her, calling to Feeney over her shoulder, 'what could go wrong?' as she'd left the shuttle bay.

-Four hours later, those same words had come back to haunt Kathryn Janeway and she had stood in the same shuttle bay, Joe Feeney in shock beside her, as Sally Grainger's body, swollen with their child, had been brought back to Voyager for the last time.
+Four hours later, those same words had come back to haunt Kathryn Janeway and she'd stood in the same shuttle bay, Joe Feeney in shock beside her, as Sally Grainger's body, swollen with their child, had been brought back to Voyager for the last time.
 Chakotay remembered looking at Kathryn and seeing the look of absolute horror on her face as the Doctor had gently told them that there was nothing he could do.
-He remembered the tears which had spilled over her eyelids at his words and then Joe Feeney, racked with grief, screaming at her that she had told him everything would be fine, that she had lied, that this was her fault.
-The grief stricken man had then fallen on the body of woman he had loved, his wail of pain filling the ship and Kathryn had fled to her ready room until Chakotay had found her as he had.
+He remembered the tears which had spilled over her eyelids at his words and then Joe Feeney, racked with grief, screaming at her that she'd told him everything would be fine, that she'd lied, that this was her fault.
+The grief stricken man had then fallen on the body of the woman he'd loved, his wail of pain filling the ship and Kathryn had fled to her ready room until Chakotay had found her as he had.

 Kathryn slowly awoke two hours later, still groggy from the sedative but within seconds remembered the day which none of them would ever forget.
 Chakotay went to her and held her tightly as she cried out all the pain and guilt inside her and then replicated some soothing honeyed tea.
 He sat close with her on the sofa, rubbing her back as she sipped at the hot beverage, still choking back sobs until she finally calmed some more.